DataJuggler/DataTier.Net/README.md

 # Updates & News

+# Project Templates have been updated for .NET 10.

+I may have broken new projects of old .NET Framework / .NET Core projects, but .NET 10 project tempaltes have been updated.
+.NET 10 is recommended for new projects and the most tested going forward.

 # Major Fix!
 You Can Now Use Visual Studio 2022 or Visual Studio 2026 For Development!
 Thanks ChatGPT!

 1.1.2026 Version 6.1.0: Happy New Year!
 I completed a new feature Add IGridValueInterface.
 This is only used if